mttpgn/discord-analyzer/README.md

 Create a section header `[CHANNEL]` above these fields:

 #### `pg_tableName`
 *Text*.
-Each channel being monitored will correspond to one table within a single database shared across all records.
+Multiple channels can share one large table within a single database, since their structure will be similar.
+The sample SQL here assumes one called `messages`.

 #### `discord_name`
 *Text*.
 The name of the discord server.